|

 Temple Mountain circa the early 1980s |

 After operating for over twenty years with rope tows, Temple installed a 1,700 foot long STABIL surface lift for the 1958-59 season.
 Reaching the upper mountain, the platter lift, along with two rope tows, served six trails.
-The rare lift's tenure at Temple was short lived, as it was replaced with a modern T-Bar in 1967.
+Plagued with mechanical issues, the rare lift's tenure at Temple was short lived, as it was replaced with a modern T-Bar in 1967.

 A new base lodge was constructed for the 1961-62 season, a fair distance from the parking lot.
 According to the Boston Globe, owner Charles Beebe stated, "I like it this way...I think a lot of other people do too, too."